 Bloomington is a larger medium-sized city located in the state of Indiana.
-With a population of 85,755 people and 28 constituent neighborhoods, Bloomington is the sixth largest community in Indiana.
+With a population of 79,968 people and 28 constituent neighborhoods, Bloomington is the seventh largest community in Indiana.

 Bloomington real estate is some of the most expensive in Indiana, although Bloomington house values don't compare to the most expensive real estate in the U.S.